Mulan Joins the Army (1939 film): Analysis

+In the film, Mulan is depicted as the epitome of Confucian virtues, embodying the roles of a filial daughter and a virtuous soldier, willing to sacrifice her life rather than compromise her identity and dishonor her family.
+Her character also symbolizes the readiness of women to confront adversaries in war, showcasing female resilience and might.
+Mulan is portrayed as a person of profound familial and patriotic obligation, maintaining her integrity as she carves out her place in battle and prevails against formidable challenges.
+She stands as a testament to the victories of a zealous warrior, personifying the ideal “national” forms.

+Contrastingly, the film presents Mulan as a rugged, autonomous individual who challenges traditional gender expectations by engaging in hunting and shunning the expected domestic task of weaving.
+This reimagined character champions the evolving societal roles of women, resonating with the contemporary nationalist movement.
+While the narrative preserves the strong bond between father and daughter, it introduces a dynamic of conflict, casting the father as a proponent of traditional moral principles and Mulan as a progressive force, ultimately striving for personal fulfillment that transcends mere filial devotion.

 Among the many ways in which Chinese dramatists sought to galvanize the support of the people to fight against the invading Japanese, perhaps none was more effective and appealing than the cultivation and exaltation of female resistance symbols.
 In the film, instead of the conventional representation of women, Bu Wancang portrays Mulan as a courageous warrior who is more masculine than any of her comrades as masculinity is defined by courage, loyalty and fearlessness in battle.
 In a country's time of need, it is only Hua Mulan who does what is right and saves them all.
 Her behavior throughout the film is seen as exceptional as she stands out and outperforms the rest of the actual men.
 This was already seen in the opening hunting scene where Mulan strikes a male hunter with her arrow and tells him she mistook him for a rabbit.
 This scene presented Mulan's masculinity over the other male hunters who have hunted down no animals in contrast to Mulan who has quite a haul as well as the emasculation of the male hunter she struck by comparing him to a rabbit which is slang for a homosexual man.
 This also demonstrated her superior skills as well as wisdom and brains as she manages to escape their humiliation in the end.
 Her representation in the film is a symbol of what every man should strive to be as she is their role model.
 She has proved her potential and ability to accomplish great things with the right motives to the men.
 This leads to Mulan ultimately not being a role model for women but really a role model for men.

-The film also is a thinly veiled allegory for the cause of resistance supported by national pride and patriotism.